jp089/single_cell_Injection/README.md

 # How to use?

-A vignette ("Vignette.Rmd")is included within the GitHub repository to present how to use this library, as well as some neccessary files for this test.
+A vignette ("single_cell_Injection/Vignette.Rmd") is included within the GitHub repository to present how to use this library, as well as some neccessary files for this test.